 Dewdney Trunk Road, Mission BC

-Beautiful waterfall to view here.
+Beautiful waterfall to view here, easy trail great for the kids.

 Walks and Hikes in Chilliwack